Nuitka/Nuitka-website/doc/user-documentation/user-manual.rst

 -  With ``--include-data-dir=/path/some_dir=data/some_dir`` you can
    include a data directory as a whole in the distribution.

--  Use the ``--noinclude-data-files`` to remove files that matched, but you want to exclude them.
-In this fashion, those options work in reverse to ``--include-data-files``.
+-  Use the ``--noinclude-data-files`` to remove matching files, but you want to exclude them.
+In this fashion, those options reverse ``--include-data-files`` and other options.

 Copy data files near the onefile ``--include-onefile-external-data=PATTERN``
 ============================================================================

-Include the specified data file patterns outside of the onefile binary, rather than on the inside.
-It of course only makes sense in the case of ``--onefile`` compilation.
-First files have to be specified as included somehow, then this refers to target paths, and rather than copying to the distribution, the path then refers to alongside the onefile executable produced.
+Include the specified data file patterns outside of the onefile binary rather than on the inside.
+Of course, using it only makes sense in the case of ``--onefile`` compilation.
+First, files have to be specified as included somehow.
+Then ``--include-onefile-external-data`` refers to target paths, and rather than copying to the distribution, the path refers to alongside the onefile executable produced.

 .. _tweaks: